St. Philips Chambers

 Private law:

-O v O (March 2022) – acting for the respondent in non-molestation proceedings involving covert recordings, successfully disproved the allegations which resulted in the application being dismissed and a costs order being awarded in the respondent’s favour.
+K v O (July 2023) – acted for the respondent in non-molestation proceedings, successfully disproved the allegations which resulted in the application being dismissed, findings against the applicant that she had been motivated in making her allegations to secure her immigration status and a costs order being awarded in the respondent’s favour of just over £18,000.

-K v N (May 2021) – representing a 16.4 children’s guardian in a case involving the attempted murder of one of the parents.
+K v N (2021) – represented a 16.4 children’s guardian in a case involving the attempted murder of one of the parents.
 Successful application to remove the parent’s parental responsibility and dismiss their application for both forms of contact.

 Pro bono work